peterjnz/icscybertn/SummitInfo.md

 ## Call for Exhibitors
 Please consider exhibiting at the NZ ICS/OT Cyber Summit if you are a service/technology provider working in the NZ ICS/OT security space and would like the opportunity to present your offering in person to NZ ICS/OT security practitioners.

-The costs for exhibiting are:   NZD 1950 inc. fees ex. gst for a booth (1.2m deep, 2.4m wide, ~2.0m tall)
+The costs for exhibiting are noted on the registration page.
+All exhibitors get a booth (1.2m deep, 2.4m wide, ~2.0m tall) with table, chairs, and power.

 Those wanting to sponsor can choose to exhibit.
 No formal sponsorship is required at this time.